cdl-saarland/pmtestbench/vagrant-setup/artifact_usage.md

 The `pmtestbench` directory in the home folder of the `vagrant` user contains all code and data of the artifact, it is a clone of our public Github repository.
-`pmtestbench/README.md` describes its contents in more detail.
+`pmtestbench/README.md` describes its content in more detail.
 The installation steps listed there have already been performed in the VM.

 This artifact includes all code and configurations necessary to reproduce the